SharinaS/AWS-CodePipeline-Demo/README.md

 The `pipeline.yaml` CloudFormation template deploys a pipeline that:

-* Checks directory from the GitHub repository
+* Reads the contents of the directory in the GitHub repository
 * Uses the cfn-nag tool as a linter
 * Deploys a CloudFormation template.
-This template is the "cfn-template.yaml" file.
-It is deployed into the same account as the CodePipeline is in, however with appropriate IAM permissions, cross-account deployment can be configured.
+This template is the `cfn-template.yaml` file, which upon deployment creates a simple S3 bucket.
+The template is deployed into the same account as the CodePipeline is in, however with appropriate IAM permissions, cross-account deployment can be configured.
+The `DeploymentRole` is deployed from a separate file, `deployment-role.yaml`, to allow for this possibility.
 * Runs tests.
 Currently the pipeline saves the outputs of the CloudFormation deployment into a file and reads it.
-* Passes artifacts, such as the artifact that is passed to the final testing stage.
+* Passes artifacts, such as the artifact that is passed to the final testing stage in the pipeline.

 ## Deploy with the AWS CLI

+### Prerequisites

 To deploy the CodePipeline template, you will need:

-* the AWS CLI installed
+* the AWS CLI installed and configured (how to do this is [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in AWS documentation)
-* to deploy ahead of time the `deployment-role.yaml` file, which provides the permissions necessary for the pipeline to deploy a CloudFormation stack
+* to deploy the `deployment-role.yaml` file, which provides the permissions necessary for the pipeline to deploy a CloudFormation stack
 * A CodeStart connection established in the account you want to create a CodePipeline in.
 More info available on AWS, [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-CodestarConnectionSource.html).
-* a separate JSON file stored within a `parameters` directory that provides the following parameter values:
+* a separate JSON file stored within a `parameters` directory and updated to provide the following parameters:

 ```json
 [